 - Abdominal Injury

 - Medications (protein pump inhibitors, morphine, narcotics, opiates)

-- Decreased Hydrochloric acid in stomach caused by stress or poor diets
+- Decreased Hydrochloric acid in the stomach caused by stress or poor diets

 What Happens If SIBO Is Left Untreated?

-Serious health complications occur if SIBO is left untreated.
+Health complications occur if SIBO is left untreated.
 Essential nutrients, protein, carbohydrates, fats and vitamins cannot be absorbed effectivity enough to maintain a healthy system.
-This puts you at risk of associated conditions to SIBO such as Chronic fatigue, IBS, IBD, Acid Reflux, Celiac Disease, Liver Cirrhosis, Diverticulitis, hypothyroidism and restless leg syndrome to name a few!
+This puts you at risk of associated conditions such as Chronic fatigue, IBS, IBD, Acid Reflux, Celiac Disease, Liver Cirrhosis, Diverticulitis, hypothyroidism and restless leg syndrome to name a few!